 2. Supervise your dog.

-If you have a dog who marks in the house, Friedman said it’s important to supervise him during the training process.
+If you have a dog marking in the house, Friedman said it’s important to supervise him during the training process.

 She said you can do this by: